 Being a Super Sentai evoked a tremendous sense of pride.
-You can see it from the faces of the actors and actresses as they proudly announced their names in iconic roll calls.
+You could see it on the faces of the actors and actresses as they proudly announced their names in iconic roll calls.
 Super Sentai is where you can see a 70 year old actor who once represented the franchise as a young man, stand next to a current teenager proudly calling him family.
 This fraternity of heroes is something I had never seen before in any superhero content and I have had extensive years of knowledge in the field of comics.
 Trust me when I say the Jay Garrick, Barry Allen and Wally West relationships have nothing on the relationships between current and former Super Sentai teams.

 Shinkenger and Power Rangers Samurai

 After Gokaiger, I was absolutely hooked into the franchise.
 I watched previous seasons like the 33rd team Shinkenger, which was coincidentally the current Power Rangers counterpart, “Power Rangers Samurai.”
 Power Rangers was never the same to me again.
 That season of Power Rangers in essence adapted the same exact storyline as Shinkenger, and while I applaud the attempt since the franchise had rarely done that, you really can’t compare the qualities of the two franchises.

 Shinkenger had so much heart and character to the show that it was impossible to replicate.
 Power Rangers also needed to water down the content to accommodate FCC laws for children’s programs.
 My eyes were finally open and there was no going back.